Table of Contents

 Retailers are also responding positively to Cleanlogic’s story, said Kirk VanRoekel, the company’s chief revenue officer.
 None more positively than Walmart, whose executives were impressed with a presentation Shapiro made at one of the retailer’s “open call” sessions, where suppliers pitch products to Walmart buyers.

-Walmart, which has its own initiative to hire workers with disabilities, pledged to buy Cleanlogic products at a fair price, one that was above the prevailing market price, VanRoekel said, and that commitment allowed the brand to expand its production team and further modify the assembly line, typically with changes as minor as attaching magnifying glasses to sewing machines and applying raised tape to the floor to help visually impaired workers use a cane to move between work stations.
+Walmart, which has its own initiative to hire workers with disabilities, pledged to buy Cleanlogic products at a fair price, one that was above the prevailing market price, VanRoekel said, and that commitment allowed the brand to return overseas production to the United States, with an assembly line modified with tweaks as simple as attaching magnifying glasses to sewing machines and applying raised tape to the floor to help visually impaired workers use a cane to move between work stations.

 “Walmart first order was for 96,000 units, which made Isaac a little nervous,” VanRoekel said.
 But two years in, the partnership has proven to be a success, with more than 2 million Cleanlogic bath and skin care tools purchased by Walmart shoppers.